kaloyaan/cpsc-334-task1/README.md

     - *script.js* is the main file that controls input and output
     - *fileScript.js* contains the logic for saving the JSON file
     - *resizeScript.js* attempts to resize the Canvas on page resize (defunct)
-- *oldStuff* (defunct)
+- *images* contains the images and GIFs used in *README.md*
-  - Previous attempts at various parts of our solution
+- *oldStuff* contains previous attempts at various parts of our solution (defunct)

 ## Usage Instructions